Is £5m fight for third now between three teams?

 Injury interrupted the impressive campaigns of Robert Snodgrass and top scorer Lawrence Shankland and, while both returned at Pittodrie, it was their team-mates at the other end of the park that were the most culpable.

-And former Hearts winger Neil McCann commented on Sportscene: "He did try and ring the changes.
+Former Hearts winger Neil McCann commented on BBC Sportscene: "He did try and ring the changes.
 Robbie would've been really angry with the performance because they were so flat."

-Hearts resume after the international break against struggling Kilmarnock, then host St Mirren before the third league Edinburgh derby of the season at Easter Road, with Hibs winless in the fixture since 2019.
+Hearts will resume after the international break against struggling Kilmarnock, then host St Mirren before the third league Edinburgh derby of the season at Easter Road, with Hibs winless in the fixture since 2019.

 Aberdeen quietly creeping higher